How To Get Rid of Dangerous Microplastics in Salt, Water, Cosmetics — and You!

 The unintentional creation of microplastics occur from the degradation of larger pieces of plastics into bits so small they’re not visible to the eye.
 Such bits measure less than 5 millimeters (0.2 inches) in diameter.

-Given that this world is choking on plastic, microplastics are everywhere — including in you!
+Given that this world is choking on plastic, microplastics and microcbeads are everywhere — including in you!

 What’s the “Patch”, you ask?